-Hold the Share button and PS button on your DualSense controller at the same time for a few seconds until the light bar starts to flash blue.
+1. Hold the Share button and PS button on your DualSense controller at the same time for a few seconds until the light bar starts to flash blue.
 This puts it into pairing mode.

-- Swipe down on your Android device to open up your Quick Settings.
+2, Swipe down on your Android device to open up your Quick Settings.

-- Make sure your Bluetooth is turned on.
+3. Make sure your Bluetooth is turned on.

-- Hold the Bluetooth icon to bring up the Bluetooth settings.
+4. Hold the Bluetooth icon to bring up the Bluetooth settings.

-- Select Wireless Controller under available devices.
+5. Select Wireless Controller under available devices.

-- If it does not show up immediately, select Scan at the top.
+6. If it does not show up immediately, select Scan at the top.

-- If it connects properly, the blue light on the DualSense will stop flashing.
+8. If it connects properly, the blue light on the DualSense will stop flashing.

-Remote Play allows you to stream all of your PS4 and PS5 games through a broadband network, provided you own a console and those games, to begin with (this isn't a service like xCloud on Android.
-Once support is eventually added, you may still lose certain functionality on mobile like the DualSense's haptic feedback and adaptive triggers, but the core functionality should still work.
+Remote Play allows you to stream all of your PS4 and PS5 games through a broadband network, provided you own a console and those games to begin with, as this isn't a service like xCloud on Android.
+Even though support was added, if you're playing your games this way, you don't have access to certain functionality on mobile like the DualSense's haptic feedback and adaptive triggers.
+However, the core functionality should still work for playing your games.

 All in all, the process is nearly identical with how to use a PS4 controller on Android.
 And like the PS4 controller, your mileage may vary on its usage.
 For example, some games just don't let you remap buttons, and there are better controllers out there specifically designed for mobile devices.